|

 Charlie Vogt

-Born in California but reared in Boston, Charlie is an expert on the birds of Ecuador and has associated with Jonas on several expeditions in Ecuador, Peru and Bolivia.
-A major contributor of recordings to Xeno-canto.org, a birdsong database, he has conducted bird surveys and prepared bird lists for many foundations and protected areas in Ecuador including Yachana Lodge, Maquipucuna and La Perla Reserves and Madidi Natl.
-Park in Bolivia.
-His sense of discovery has led him to find one new bird species for Ecuador as well as many new provincial records (3 cited in Ridgely and Greenfield, 2001).
-In 2004 he undertook one of the first ornithological expeditions to the slopes of Gran Sumaco (a new UNESCO Biosphere Reserve).
+Born in California but reared in Boston, Charlie is an expert on the birds of Ecuador and has mounted numerous expeditions in Ecuador, Peru, Bolivia and Guyana.
+A major contributor of recordings to Xeno-canto.org, a birdsong database, he has conducted bird surveys and prepared bird lists for many foundations and protected areas in Ecuador including Yachana Lodge, Maquipucuna (Bird-friendly Chocolate), La Perla Reserves and Madidi Natlional Park in Bolivia.
+His sense of discovery has led him to find one new bird species for Ecuador (Tropical Mockingbird), 2nd record for Northern Shoveler as well as many new provincial and altitude records (3 cited in the Birds of Ecuador).
+He is a published author of 5 scientific papers on bird distribution, bird behavior, pollination and herpetology.
+In 2004 he undertook one of the first ornithological expeditions to the summit of Volcan Sumaco, a UNESCO Biosphere Reserve.
 With a B.S. from Colorado College an M.S. in Evolutionary Biology from NAU and 8 years at Harvard's Museum of Comparative Zoology, Charlie has also obtained a comprehensive knowledge of tropical botany and entomology.
 He has led tours for Wilderness Travel and Harvard's Museum of Natural History.
 Rounding out his business sense and teaching abilities, he has also worked for many years in environmental consulting and most recently served as Academic Director for the Ecology Program with the School for International Training in Ecuador.
 His easygoing style and humor serves him well with everyone.

 Roger Ahlman